Sir Anthony Ashley, 1st Baronet: Baronet of Wimborne St Giles

 Ashley died in London at His House in Holborn, Jan 1628, Aged 76 He is buried at, Wimborne St Giles Church, The parish church that he was the benefactor of rebuilding, At the foot of his fine canopied tomb monument is preserved, located inside the parish church, is the kneeling figure of his only daughter Anne, who married Sir John Cooper of Rockbourne.
 She was the mother of Sir Anthony Ashley-Cooper, later the first Earl of Shaftesbury.

 After Ashley died, his wife Philippa went on to marry Carew Raleigh, son of Sir Walter Raleigh, while his daughter, Anne, inherited the family estates at Wimborne St Giles, then conveyed to her husband, Sir John Cooper, 1st Baronet, of Rockbourne.
 Anthony Ashley-Cooper was seven years old when his grandfather died.

 Sexuality

-According to Michael B. Young, Ashley's marriages came as a surprise to contemporaries as he was 'known to favor boys'.
+According to Michael B. Young, Ashley's marriages came as a surprise to contemporaries as he was 'known to favour boys'.
 Vernacular verse of the period remarked that he had “left sodomy [to] marry [Philippa] Sheldon”, and made note of his interest in his wife's "black arse hole", suggesting that any child she had would be illegitimate.
 In his 1650 work, Anthony Weldon described Ashley as someone who just “never loved any but boyes.”